 - Attending your scheduled lymphatic drainage massages to help reduce swelling and support healing.

-Proper post-operative care helps stabilise the fat transfer and improve the effectiveness of the procedure.
+Proper post-operative care helps stabilise the fat transfer.

 Wait 4–6 Weeks Before Exercising